Safe, Sustainable Seafood

 Fishing has looked different for Bain over the course of his decades long career.
 While he started out targeting salmon, he eventually moved on to groundfish like halibut and black cod.
 Fishing for groundfish was different from fishing for salmon: the primary catch mechanism is longlining instead of the gillnetting he grew up learning.
 There was a learning curve, but Bain pulled knowledge about longlining from his network of fellow fishermen to become successful.
 He was able to purchase his own boat and hire a crew to work for him.
 Purchasing his first boat at the young age of 24 is the event that Bain highlighted as the proudest moment of his career.

 Bain’s experience fishing groundfish eventually led him to serve as the tribal representative on the Pacific Fisheries Management Council’s groundfish advisory council.
 Upon his appointment, it became clear that non-tribal fishermen did not understand the rules and regulations that tribal fishermen had to follow.
-For example, not only did Tribal fishermen have to follow the same federal regulations, but they also needed observers to collect real-time data of what is being caught and discarded onboard while fishing.
+For example, not only did Tribal fishermen have to follow the same federal regulations, but they also needed observers to collect real-time data of what was being caught and discarded onboard while fishing.
 Bain saw his appointment as an opportunity to “[sit] on the gap” between tribal and non-tribal fishermen’s best interests, a role he described as “positive and productive” for all parties involved.

 Bain’s sons helping him out on the water.
 Photo courtesy of Roger Bain.

 These days, Bain is back to fishing for salmon.
 He says that the landscape of salmon fisheries is vastly different today than it was back in the 70s and 80s.
 Considering this year’s World Fish Migration Day theme, the free flow of rivers, I figured that excessive damming in Washington’s rivers was partially to blame.
 Bain told me, “it’s more than dams.”
 He noted factors like nutrient pollution caused by septic systems bleeding into the water table and the population explosion of salmon predators.
 In 1972, the Marine Mammal Protection Act was passed into law, protecting charismatic megafauna such as seals and sea lions from being hunted or captured.
 This law has been largely successful for Washington and Oregon seals.
 Bain explained that it was typical to see one or two seals back in the 70s, but today you see thousands of them year round.
 “When you put it all together, it spells trouble for the salmon,” he says.
 Bain has noticed that salmon abundance is much lower.
 Back when he first started fishing, an average day’s haul looked something like 500 fish when he worked alone.
-Now he’s lucky to pull up 300 in a day fishing with his son.
+Now he’s lucky to pull up 300 in a day fishing with his sons.
 Fish are also smaller than they were in years past.

 Luckily, there are a number of salmon recovery efforts happening around Washington state.
 It is this kind of work that gives hope for the future of salmon in the Pacific Northwest, and could keep Bain fishing with his sons for years to come.